Top 15 Live Video Streaming Software: Everything You Need to Know [2022 Update]

 Another difference in VidBlasterX encoding software options is the level of support: the Home & Studio editions come with community support, the Broadcast edition comes with both community and priority support.

 VidBlasterX scored an 8.8/10 on BCBLive.
 Particularly, reviewers note that broadcasters may need the Studio or Broadcast versions to support enough concurrent modules.
 Do you want more details on how to use this encoding option with your Dacast account?
-If so, read this article on the best encoder settings for VidBlasterX broadcasting software.
+If so, read this article on tutorial on how to set up VidBlasterX with Dacast.